wermikulit/Cousera_GCData_Week4/README.md

 * make column names of the dataset descriptive and human readable;
 * creates an independent tidy dataset with the average of each variable for each activity and each subject
 * saves data to week4_ass_tidy_dataset.txt

 2. week4_ass_tidy_dataset.txt - tidy dataset created in this assignment.
-Contains average of measurements on the mean and standard deviation, group by each activity and each subject.
+Contains average of measurements on the mean and standard deviation, group by each activity and each subject
-3. CodeBook.md -- Code book with descriptions of data sets and explanation of data transformations which made them tidy.
+3. CodeBook.md -- Code book with descriptions of data sets and explanation of data transformations which made them tidy